tejasrig/Linux-Server-Configuration/README.md

 Create a new catalog.wsgi file in the /var/www/catalog/ directory and open it in nano sudo nano catalog.wsgi

-Add the following code: Save the changes and exit
+Add the following code: Save the changes and exit<br/>
 #!usr/bin/python<br/>
 import sys<br/>
 import logging<br/>